hknutzen/Netspoc/doc.markdown

  - All paths running through two or more interfaces belonging to the same path restriction are discarded i. e. marked as invalid.
  - Path restrictions must not be used to discard *all* paths between some source / destination pair.
-Use a policy with deny rules instead.
+Use a service with deny rules instead.
  - A path restriction must only be applied to interfaces located inside or at the border of a cyclic subgraph of the topology.